UponTheSky/read-ostep/virtual1/cpu-sched.md

 ## 9. No More Oracle
 - the OS usually knows very little about the length of each job
 - what is good for SJF, STCF, or RR?

+## HW

+4. when the shortest time job comes first, then the next shortest one, and so on

+5. each job needs to be of the same length, and arrives at the same time, while the quantum length of RR is set to that length

+6. it increases, of course

+7. if `1` seconds increases, the overal response time increases by `n(n-1)/2 = O(n^2)`